ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'pub_keys_repos', can be present if a certificate is present in the 'client_cred' field, with value a list of public key repositories storing the certificate of the Client.
 This parameter is encoded as a CBOR array of CBOR text strings, each of which specifies the URI of a key repository.

-The handler verifies that the group identifier of the /ace-group/gid endpoint is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If the request is not formatted correctly (e.g. unknown fields present), the handler MUST respond with 4.00 (Bad Request) error message.